epistrephein/rarbg/README.md

 An authentication token is automatically generated on first request, stored with timestamp and renewed every 800 seconds.

-API rate limit is automatically enforced.
+Rate limit (1req/2s) is automatically enforced.

 #### Getting started